nicocossiom/nicocossiom/content/posts/howtocreateyourwebsitewithhugoinminutes.md

 ## Hugo

 As described in their [**website**](https://gohugo.io/):
+{{< quote author="Hugo Project" source="Hugo's official website" url="https://gohugo.io">}}

-- `Hugo is a fast and modern static site generator written in Go, and designed to make website creation fun again.`
+Hugo is a fast and modern static site generator written in Go, and designed to make website creation fun again.
+{{< /quote >}}
+{{< quote author="Hugo Project" source="Hugo's official website" url="https://gohugo.io">}}
-- `The world’s fastest framework for building websites, Hugo is one of the most popular open-source static site generators.
-With its amazing speed and flexibility, Hugo makes building websites fun again.`
+The world’s fastest framework for building websites, Hugo is one of the most popular open-source static site generators.
+With its amazing speed and flexibility, Hugo makes building websites fun again.{{< /quote >}}

 So Hugo is a web framework, this means that it is a piece of software that provides a specific way to build and deploy websites, alongside the tools needed to do so.
 It is very simple to use, the documentation around it is great and it has a lot of functionality baked in.